dhilfer/hdtools/README.md

 Please read the related **--help/-h** of particular tool to learn more about its special dependencies and needs.

-Nearly every tool will have a **--verbose** option to show the real executed commands and related annotations.
+Use the **--verbose** option to show the real executed commands and related annotations.

-Some tools have a **--dry** option, which will just show the real commands without execution.
+Use **--dry** option, which will just show the real commands without execution.
 This one is useful to add some more ~~unsupported~~ user-specific options or just to copy-/paste commands to another machine, or custom scripts.

 ## Short overview for available tools and features